-Nature, extent and quality of services
+Nature, Extent and Quality of Services

 The Boards received and considered various information regarding the nature, extent and quality of services provided to the Funds by Funds Management and the Sub-Adviser under the Advisory Agreements.
-This information included a description of the investment advisory services and Fund-level administrative services, as well as, among other things, a summary of the background and experience of senior management of Wells Fargo Asset Management ("WFAM"), of which Funds Management and the Sub-Adviser are a part, and a summary of investments made in the business of WFAM.
+This information included a description of the investment advisory services and Fund-level administrative services, as well as, among other things, a summary of the background and experience of senior management of Wells Fargo Asset Management ("WFAM"), of which Funds Management is a part, and a summary of investments made in the business of WFAM.
 The Boards also received a description of Funds Management's and the Sub-Adviser's business continuity plans and of their approaches to data privacy and cybersecurity, and related testing.
 The Boards also received and reviewed information about Funds Management's role as administrator of the Funds' liquidity risk management program, Funds Management's approach to risk management, and Funds Management's intermediary and vendor oversight program.
 The Boards also considered the qualifications, background, tenure and responsibilities of each of the portfolio managers primarily responsible for the day-to-day portfolio management of the Funds.